Doc status: Latest (rolling). See Versions.

 - join group via invite

-Managers can (scoped to group):
+Managers can (scoped to their groups):

-- create invite codes
+- create groups and invite codes

-- broadcast
+- broadcast messages

-- pause/ban a member
+- pause/ban members

 Server-side checks are mandatory for all privileged actions.